Listed in: Mathematics and Statistics, as MATH-271

 The study of vector spaces over the real and complex numbers, introducing the concepts of subspace, linear independence, basis, and dimension; systems of linear equations and their solution by Gaussian elimination; matrix operations; linear transformations and their representations by matrices; eigenvalues and eigenvectors; and inner product spaces.
 MATH 271 will feature both proofs and applications, with special attention paid to the theoretical development of the subject.
 Four class meetings per week.

-Requisite: MATH 121 or consent of the instructor.
+Requisite: MATH 211 or 220, or consent of the instructor.
 This course and MATH 272 may not both be taken for credit.
 Limited to 25 students.
-Fall semester: Professor Daniels.
-Spring semester: Professor R. Benedetto.
+Fall and spring semesters.
+The Department.

 How to handle overenrollment: Preference is given to sophomores, and to students for whom Linear Algebra contributes to their major.
 Students may be moved to another section that fits their course schedule.